craft-ai/craft-ai-starterkit-nodejs/README.md

 > npm run prepare_data.
 ```

-The result will be set in data/twor.2010.
+The result will be set in `data/twor.2010`.
+If you want to see exactly what is done, you can see `src/prepare.js`.

 ### Create an agent, send data and get a decision tree ###